geodezyx.stats package

 geodezyx.stats.stats.outlier_sigma(datasigmain, threshold=3)

-This is a very old and discontinued function, not very efficient.
+Removes points where sigma > threshold * median(sigmas).
+This is an old and discontinued method that is not very efficient.

 Parameters: